rithik25/Lab4/README.md

-# Coding 4 Assignment
+# Coding 6 Assignment
-This assignment involved updating the code from coding assignment 2 to utilize a client-server system.
+This assignment involved updating the code from coding assignment 3 to make it RESTful.
 The following are the updates and additions:

-## Changes to DataAdapter.java:
+## Server: ProductServer.java:
+The `ProductServer` program is a server application responsible for handling client connections, processing requests, and interacting with the SQLite database.

-### loadProduct() Function:
+### RequestHandler Class:
-The function establishes a connection to the server.
-It then sends a "GET_PRODUCT" request to receive product information based on an ID.
-It then receives the product details from the server and creates a Product object with this information, or returns null if the product is not found.
+The RequestHandler class implements the HttpHandler interface to handle incoming HTTP requests for the "/product" endpoint.

 ### saveProduct() Function:
 The function first calls the loadProduct() function to see if the product already exists in the database.
 If the product already exists, the function sends an "UPDATE_PRODUCT" request to the server and then subsequently sends the product information to the server to update.
 If the product does not exist, the function sends an "INSERT_PRODUCT" request to the server and then subsequently sends the product information to the server to insert into the database.

-### saveOrder() Function:
+### handle() Function:
-The function establishes a connection to the server.
-It then sends a "SAVE_ORDER" request to the server and then subsequently sends the order information to the server to save in the Order table and the receipt string to save in the Receipt table.
-It then goes through each orderline and sends a "SAVE_ORDERLINE" request to the server and then subsequently sends the orderline information to be stored in the orderline table.
+This function handles the API request by checking the method (either GET or PUT) and calls the appropriate function (handleGetRequest or handleUpdateRequest) to process the request.

-### loadUser() Function:
+### handleGetRequest Function:
-The function establishes a connection to the server.
-It then sends a "GET_USER" request to receive user information based on a username and a password.
-It then receives the user details from the server and creates User object with this information, or returns null if the product is not found.

-## Addition of Server.java:
-Server.java contains the implementation for the following requests:
-### GET_PRODUCT
-This request expects a product ID and sends back the product name, price, and quantity.
-### GET_USER
-This request expects a username and password and sends back the user ID, username, password, and display name of the user.
-### UPDATE_PRODUCT
-This request expects the product name, price, and quantity and updates the information of the product in the database.
+This function handles a GET API request to get the information of a particular product depending on the product ID.
+It extracts the product ID from the request's URI and queries the database to receive the name, quantity, and price of a product.
+It formats this data either as JSON or HTML depending on the format type requested in the header and sends it back to the client.

-### INSERT_PRODUCT
+### handleupdateRequest Function:
-This request expects the product ID, name, price, and quantity and inserts the information of the product in the database.
+This function handles a PUT API request to update the information of a particular product.
+It extracts the product ID, name, quantity, and price from the request and updates the corresponding product's information.
+It sends an appropriate response depending on the success or failure of the operation.

-### SAVE_ORDER
-This request expects the buyer ID, card, address, date, cost, and taxes of an order and inserts the information of the order in the database.
+## Clients:

-### SAVE_ORDERLINE
+###  QueryClient.java
-This request expects the order ID, product ID, quantity, and cost of an orderline and inserts the information of the orderline in the database.
+The `QueryClient` program is a client application that allows users to retrieve product information from the ProductServer.

+## UpdateClient.java
+The `UpdateClient` program is a client application for updating product information on the ProductServer.

 ## YouTube Video:
 https://youtu.be/gNjJx8KWJc4